-The Issuer currently has a branch in Milan, Italy, as well as representative offices in Beijing, China and Istanbul, Turkey.
+The Issuer has a representative office in Istanbul, Turkey.
+During the year, the Issuer has closed its branch in Milan, Italy and its representative office in Beijing, China.

 The Nomura Group operates offices in countries and regions worldwide including Japan, the United States, the United Kingdom, Singapore and Hong Kong Special Administrative Region.